tnias/plottool/README.md

 This script is intended to be used with a serial connected plotter/cutter.

-It will split the file into blocks <=10kB to prevent the plotter from choking on data.
+It will split the file into blocks <=10kB to prevent the plotter from choking on data, as long as data is waiting, the tool will resume with the next part after user input.

 usage is simple: